espressif/esp-idf/examples/bluetooth/nimble/power_save/README.md

 If the modem sleep mode is enabled, bluetooth will switch periodically between active and sleep.
 In sleep state, RF, PHY and BB are turned off in order to reduce power consumption.
+For more information about sleep modes, please refer to [Sleep Modes](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/sleep_modes.html).

-This example contains five build configurations.
+This example contains some build configurations.
 For each configuration, a few configuration options are set:
 - `sdkconfig.defaults.esp32`: ESP32 uses 32kHz XTAL as low power clock in light sleep enabled.
 - `sdkconfig.defaults.esp32c3`: ESP32C3 uses 32kHz XTAL as low power clock in light sleep enabled.
 - `sdkconfig.40m.esp32c3`: ESP32C3 uses main XTAL as low power clock in light sleep enabled.